 2. The toothpick test

-If you’re not a fan of the knife test, then this is for you.
+How do you know when pumpkin pie is done using the toothpick test.
 Take a clean toothpick and insert it into your pie near the center of the filling.
 If there’s any pumpkin pie filling on the toothpick when you pull it out, then your pie isn’t done yet!

 You can also try inserting two or three toothpicks in different spots around your pie to see which side one comes up cleaner without much filling on them.
 For example, put one close to where the crust meets the filling, one in the middle of the pie, and one near the edge.
 If any toothpick has little or no pumpkin on it, then your pie is not ready yet!
 And nobody will notice the small holes created by the toothpicks.